cqse/teamscale-jacoco-agent/agent/README.md

     - `[POST] /dump` Instructs the agent to dump the collected coverage.
     - `[POST] /reset` Instructs the agent to reset the collected coverage.
 This will discard all coverage collected in the current JVM session.
 - `artifactory-url`: the HTTP(S) url of the artifactory server to upload the reports to.
    The URL may include a subpath on the artifactory server, e.g. `https://artifactory.acme.com/my-repo/my/subpath`.
 - `artifactory-user` (required for artifactory): The name of an artifactory user with write access.
 - `artifactory-password` (required for artifactory): The password of the user.
+- `artifactory-api-key` (alternative to `artifactory-user` and `artifactory-password`) The API key for artifactory from a user with write access (c.f.
+[Artifactory Documentation](https://www.jfrog.com/confluence/display/JFROG/User+Profile#UserProfile-APIKey))
 - `artifactory-zip-path` (optional): The path within the stored ZIP file where the reports are stored.
    Default is to store at root level.
    This can be used to encode e.g. a partition name that is parsed later on via Teamscale Artifactory connector options.
 - `artifactory-git-properties-jar` (optional): Specify a Jar to search a `git.properties` file within.
    If not specified, Git commit information is extracted from the first found `git.properties` file.
    See `teamscale-git-properties-jar` for details.
 - `artifactory-git-properties-commit-date-format` (optional):
    The Java data pattern `git.commit.time` is encoded with in `git.properties`.
 Defaults to `yyyy-MM-dd'T'HH:mm:ssZ`.
 - `sap-nwdi-applications` needed when profiling in a SAP NetWeaver Development Infrastructure.
 It must be a semicolon separated list of applications.
 Each application is specified as a fully qualified classname (referred to as marker class) and a Teamscale project alias or ID separated by a colon.
 The marker class must be guaranteed to be executed when the application is running and is unique amongst the other deployed applications.
   E.g. `com.company.app1.Main:app1alias;com.company.app2.Starter:ts-app2-id`.
 The coverage is uploaded to master at the timestamp of the last modification date of the given marker class.

 ## Options for testwise mode